Package coalton

 ∀ :A :B :C. ((:A → :B) → (:C → :A) → :C → :B)

-Produces a function equivalent to applying G then F in succession.
+Produces a function equivalent to applying g followed by f.

 ∀ :A. ((:A → BOOLEAN) → (:A → BOOLEAN) → :A → BOOLEAN)